wrick17/calendar-plugin/README.md

 > The function that is called when any date is clicked in the month view.
 The date is passed as a parameter to the function as a javascript [Date](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Date) object.

-`onClickMonth` - **function**
-> The function that is called when any month is clicked in the year view.
-The first day of the month is passed as a parameter to the function as a javascript [Date](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Date) object.

 `onClickToday` - **function**
 > The function that is called when you click the today button.
 Today's date is passed as a parameter to the function as a javascript [Date](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Date) object.

+`onChangeMonth` - **function**
+> The function that is called when any month is clicked in the year view.
+The first day of the month is passed as a parameter to the function as a javascript [Date](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Date) object.

 `onClickMonthNext` - **function**